coatyio/coaty-swift/docs/man/design-rationale.md

 }
 ```

+Since Swift only executes class variable initializers lazily on first usage, we
+also have to register the custom object type class in the container
+`Components`, so that container bootstrapping can run the class variable
+initializer once before corresponding objects are received over the wire and
+decoded.

 > Note that the registered object type is also used for the corresponding
 > initialization parameter of the initializer.
 It is also useful when observing
 > objects of this object type, like this: